cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 int n_row = t_row_major(2, 3); // 12
 int n_col = t_col_major(2, 3); // 15
 ```

+## Registers Aren't Memory
+One critical clarification before we go further.
+CuTe gives you `Tensor` objects backed by GMEM, SMEM, *and* registers, and they all look identical in the code.
+You index them, you read layouts, and pass them to different functions.
+However, the register tensor is lying to you in a benign way: **registers are not addressable memory**.
+They are hardcoded slots wired into the cores.
+There is no "register address."
+The "layout" on a register tensor is purely a compiler-side mapping from a logical index (e.g. `frag(0, 1)`) to a specific physical register name (e.g. `%r17`).
+You should treat it like a 1-1 lookup table, not as something with strides you can do pointer arithmetic on.

+This matters because:
+- A register tensor "stride" is a code abstraction.
+A "column-major" register fragment doesn't have any physical column-major memory underneath it -- there is no memory underneath at all.
+- You cannot vectorize across register layout the way you can across SMEM.
+Vectorization on registers depends on what values a thread holds and what hardware store/load instructions exist for that combination -- not what the layout looks like.
+- A register tensor is implicitly *per-thread*.
+Every thread in the warp has its own copy of the same `Tensor` object referring to its own physical registers.
+There is no shared register pool like SMEM.

+We'll lean on this every time we touch fragments.
+If a fragment-related thing seems impossible to reconcile with the layout you're staring at, the answer is almost always "the layout is a fiction, the registers are real."
+As simple as this sounds, you'll see how this can be a huge point of confusion later.

 ## Layout Hell: Row and Column Major